po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/22-Stu_Virtuals/README.md

 * It's done when I have defined a `set()` method on the `fullName` virtual that takes a string containing the full name of the user and sets the virtual attribute values for `first` and `last`.

-* It's done when I have ran the code by running `npm start` to see the desired output below:
+* It's done when I have run the code using `npm start` to see the desired output below:

     ```sh
     > node index